The City of Somerville urges residents to report airplane noise to both Massport and the City.

 Joseph A. Curtatone was first inaugurated in 2004, becoming at age 37 the second-youngest Mayor in Somerville’s history.
-Now in his eighth term, he is the City’s longest-serving chief executive.
-Curtatone had previously served for eight years as Alderman-at-Large.
+Now in his ninth term, he is the City’s longest-serving chief executive.
+Curtatone previously served for eight years as Alderman-at-Large.

 A 1984 graduate of Somerville High School, he earned his B.A. from Boston College in 1990, a J.D. from New England School of Law in 1994, and a Mid-Career Masters in Public Administration from the Harvard Kennedy School in 2011.
 Prior to his election as Mayor, he served as an attorney in private practice and a volunteer assistant football coach at Somerville High School.
 As a member of the Board of Aldermen (now known as the City Council), Curtatone took the lead on numerous major legislative initiatives, including successful efforts to stem gang violence, eliminate graffiti, prevent drug abuse among teenagers, and promote clean and energy-efficient buildings.

 Mayor Curtatone is credited with a successful full-scale reform of the Somerville Police Department.
 As one of his first efforts, he established a policy advisory commission headed by former Attorney General Scott Harshbarger to develop a comprehensive reform agenda for the Somerville Police, including the decision to remove the position of Police Chief from civil service.
 The Department is now a national leader in compassionate community policing.
 After inheriting a government in fiscal crisis, he stabilized city finances and began a restoration of lost city services and personnel cuts that occurred before he took office.
 Mayor Curtatone then shepherded the city through the Great Recession, and Somerville has since thrived allowing it to make historic investments in its schools, parks, mobility infrastructure, affordable housing, social services, immigrant services, sustainability, and more.